 Why We're Different

 We at the Texas Humane Legislation Network - a 501c4 - are working to stop abuse before it starts.
 While thousands of caring citizens spend countless hours rescuing dogs from heavy chains - without strong laws in place, abusers can continue to replace the animal at the end of the chain just broken.
-We advocate for strong, enforceable laws that will prohibit cruel acts against animals and give law enforcement and prosecutors the tools they need to bring justice in the courtroom.
+The mission of the Texas Humane Legislation Network is to promote the humane treatment of animals through legislation, education and advocacy.

 The Texas Humane Information Network was formed in 1975 by a handful of concerned advocates from across the state who recognized the humane treatment of animals needed to be the law.
 Few animal protection laws existed in Texas, and the words “animal welfare” were rarely heard inside our state capitol.